RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

         - `destination url` - The replication URL of the RediSearch 2.x database that you see when you click on **Get Replica of source URL** in the database configuration in the web UI.
         - `source url` - The replication URL of the RediSearch 1.x database that you see when you click on **Get Replica of source URL** in the database configuration in the web UI.
-        - `--add-prefix <prefix>` (optional) - Adds a prefix to the keys that are migrated to the new database
+        - `--add-prefix <prefix>` (optional) - Adds a prefix to the keys that are replicated to the new database

         The script shows a table with the progress of the replication.
         Press **F5** to see the updated status of the replication process.